A jet-gas interaction beyond the host galaxy: detection of a neutral hydrogen outflow at cosmic noon: Discussion

-Multi-wavelength observations can yield information from multi-phase gas.
+Multiwavelength observations can yield information from multiphase gas.
 While radio observations provide the information about cold neutral hydrogen gas, optical observations can inform us about the warm ionized gas.
 The Subaru observations found biconical lobes with an extent of 40 kpc aligned with the radio axis, supporting the existence of jet-gas interaction.
-Furthermore, Keck spectroscopic observations detected longer extent of $\rm Ly\,\alpha$ emission along with the radio axis \citep{martin2003}.
-What is intriguing is that the $\rm Ly\,\alpha$ emission line exhibits two kinematic components including one narrow component and one broad component (FWHM $>1000\rm\, km\,s^{-1}$).
-The narrow component has a low speed ($\leq100\rm\, km\,s^{-1}$) and is distributed from the northern halo to the southern halo whereas the broad component has a higher velocity and is only detected in northern halo. \cite{martin2003} considered the narrow component as part of quiescent halo gas.
-The distinct kinematics of the broad component suggests it is an outflow driven by the jet.
+Furthermore, Keck spectroscopic observations detected a longer extent of $\rm Ly\,\alpha$ emission along with the radio axis \citep{martin2003}.
+What is intriguing is that the $\rm Ly\,\alpha$ emission line exhibits two kinematic components, including one narrow component and one broad component (FWHM $>1000\rm\, km\,s^{-1}$).
+The narrow component has a low speed ($\leq100\rm\, km\,s^{-1}$) and is distributed from the northern halo to the southern halo, whereas the broad component has a higher velocity and is only detected in the northern halo. \cite{martin2003} considered the narrow component as part of quiescent halo gas.
+The distinct kinematics of the broad component suggests that it is an outflow driven by the jet.

-The gas environments are different between northern halo and southern halo.
+The gas environments of the northern and southern halos differ.
 The $\rm H\alpha$+[N{\sc ii}] lines and $\rm Ly\,\alpha$ line are more extended and disturbed to the north, suggesting a more diffuse environment.
-This is also supported by the relatively steeper spectral index of the northern radio lobe compared to that of the southern radio lobe \citep{morabito2016,sweijen2022}. \cite{motohara2000} measured an electron density of 38 $\rm cm^{-3}$ for the northern gas and 68 $\rm cm^{-3}$ for the southern gas.
+This is also supported by the steeper spectral index of the northern radio lobe compared to that of the southern radio lobe \citep{morabito2016,sweijen2022}. \cite{motohara2000} measured an electron density of 38 $\rm cm^{-3}$ for the northern gas and 68 $\rm cm^{-3}$ for the southern gas.

-We estimate the mass outflow rate and energy outflow rate of the ionized gas using the broad $\rm Ly\,\alpha$ component \citep{martin2003}.
-The speed and luminosity of the broad $\rm Ly\,\alpha$ component were not given in \cite{martin2003} and so we estimated these based on the known luminosity, $1.2\times10^{44}\rm\,erg\,s^{-1}$, of the narrow $\rm Ly\,\alpha$ component and the $\rm Ly\,\alpha$ spectra presented in Figure 5 of the paper.
-By inspecting the $\rm Ly\,\alpha$ spectra, we found the broad component has a similar luminosity as the narrow component and has an approximate speed of $700\rm\, km\,s^{-1}$.
+We estimated the mass outflow rate and energy outflow rate of the ionized gas using the broad $\rm Ly\,\alpha$ component \citep{martin2003}.
+The speed and luminosity of the broad $\rm Ly\,\alpha$ component were not given in \cite{martin2003} and so we estimated these based on the known luminosity, $1.2\times10^{44}\rm\,erg\,s^{-1}$, of the narrow $\rm Ly\,\alpha$ component and the $\rm Ly\,\alpha$ spectra presented in Fig. 5 of the paper.
+By inspecting the $\rm Ly\,\alpha$ spectra, we found that the broad component has a similar luminosity as the narrow component and an approximate speed of $700\rm\, km\,s^{-1}$.
 We then followed \cite{holt2006}: